misiektoja/spotify_monitor/docs/configuration.md

 spotify_monitor --import-browser-cookie --browser firefox
 ```

 On Linux, Firefox profiles installed natively, through Snap or through Flatpak are discovered automatically.
 On every platform, the importer reads `profiles.ini` and normal profile directories.
 If one usable profile exists it is selected automatically.
-If several profiles exist an interactive terminal shows a numbered choice.
+If several profiles exist an interactive terminal shows a numbered choice, marking each profile that holds a current Spotify login with `*`.
+When exactly one profile is marked it becomes the default and Enter accepts it.
 For scripts or other noninteractive runs select one by its friendly name or directory basename:

 ```sh
 spotify_monitor --import-browser-cookie --browser firefox --browser-profile "default-release"